 Director of Finance: Mrs R Johnson, BA, FCA

-Head Master’s PA: Mrs C E McTurk
+Head Master’s EA: Mrs C E McTurk

 Head: Mr P C Hardy, BA, PGCE

-Head: Mrs A M Clarke, BA
+Deputy Head: Mrs A M Clarke, MA, PGCE, BA

 A full staff list is available on the school website.